 How to Do the Dip at Your Wedding

 Capturing the big dip on the dance floor, especially with a dramatic kiss, is much harder than it appears.
 Moves can be awkward, hair can be unruly, and looking graceful can take a bit of practice.
-If you want to see how photographers capture the big moment or learn how to make your own look flawless, scroll down to see 8 fun photos and get 7 great tips for doing the dip with style.
+If you want to see how photographers capture the big moment or learn how to make your own look flawless, scroll down to see 8 fun photos and get 7 great tips for how to do the dip at your wedding.

 #1 Always signal to your partner you are ready to dip them by placing your hand between their shoulder blades and applying a little bit of pressure.
 That way they’ll know you literally have their back when it comes time to make your move.